- Five nights in mid-range hotels in Lhasa and Tsedang and six nights camping.

 Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.

 - Ninety days prior departure: Administrative fee US$ 150 per person.

 - Sixty-Eighty-nine days before departure: US$ 250 or 25% of the land cost whichever is higher.

 - Forty-five days to Fifty-nine days before departure: US$ 450 or 50% of the land cost whichever is higher.

 - Thirty days to Forty-four days before departure: US$ 600 or 75% of the land cost whichever is higher.

 - Less than Thirty days: 100%.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Our trip does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best to make your trip smooth and seamless.
+But there still may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Our trip does not cover any of these expenses or losses.
+So we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.